TIMELINE-Who is Julian Assange? | Law-Order

 TIMELINE-Who is Julian Assange?

-A London court will deliver a ruling on Monday on whether WikiLeaks founder Julian Assange should be extradited to the United States to face criminal charges.
+WikiLeaks founder Julian Assange will seek to be released from prison on bail on Wednesday after a British judge refused to extradite to him to the United States, where he is wanted to face criminal charges.
 Following are some key events and details in Assange's life:

 July 1971 - Assange is born in Townsville, Australia, to parents involved in theatre.
 As a teenager, he gains a reputation as a computer programmer, and in 1995 is fined for computer hacking but avoids prison on condition he does not offend again.
 2006 - Founds WikiLeaks, creating an internet-based "dead letter drop" for leakers of classified or sensitive information.